AnnapurnaPatil/portfolio/README.md

 ## 🚀 Deployment

-The project is configured for deployment on Vercel:
+The project is configured for static export and deployment on GitHub Pages:

+### Automatic Deployment
 1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Deploy automatically on every push to main
+2. GitHub Actions will automatically build and deploy to GitHub Pages
+3. Site will be available at `https://annapurnapatil.github.io/portfolio/`

-### Environment Variables
+### Manual Deployment

-For production deployment, set these environment variables:

-- `NEXT_PUBLIC_SITE_URL` - Your site URL
-- `NEXT_PUBLIC_GA_ID` - Google Analytics ID (optional)
+1. Run `npm run build` to generate static files in the `out/` directory
+2. Upload the `out/` folder contents to any static hosting service

+### GitHub Pages Setup
+The project includes:
+- **Static Export**: Configured in `next.config.ts` with `output: 'export'`
+- **GitHub Actions**: Automated deployment workflow in `.github/workflows/nextjs.yml`
+- **Base Path**: Configured for GitHub Pages subdirectory deployment

 ## 📈 SEO Features